Preview Our 16 Latest Bond Picks

 2. Our bond recommendations often catapult these thinly traded bonds into the 10 most actively traded investment-grade and high-yield corporate bonds on our recommendation dates.

-4. We need to plan for the day when BondSavvy-subscriber orders drive 500 to over 1,000 customer buy or customer sell orders within 1-2 hours.
+4. We need to plan for the day when Bondsavvy-subscriber orders drive even more significant customer buy or customer sell orders over a short time period.

-5. BondSavvy is taking actions to limit the impact our recommendations have on the prices of our recommended bonds.
-In addition, we believe additional participation by market-making bond dealers in our recommended bonds would limit the market impact of BondSavvy's new investment recommendations.
+5. Bondsavvy has taken actions to limit the impact our recommendations have on the prices of our recommended bonds.

 6. Limiting the market impact caused by new bond recommendations would increase individual-investor confidence that they are getting a fair deal when trading.
-This could bolster investor adoption of individual corporate bonds, an asset class that accounts for less than 1% of US investor portfolios in spite of its advantages vs. bond funds and stocks.
+This could bolster investor adoption of individual corporate bonds, an asset class that accounts for less than 1% of US investor portfolios in spite the advantages of individual bonds vs. bond funds and stocks.

 OVERVIEW OF BOND RECOMMENDATION CASE STUDIES